awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/permissions-reference-cwl.md

-# CloudWatch Logs Permissions Reference<a name="permissions-reference-cwl"></a>
+# CloudWatch Logs permissions reference<a name="permissions-reference-cwl"></a>

-When you are setting up [Access Control](auth-and-access-control-cwl.md#access-control-cwl) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\), you can use the following table as a reference\.
+When you are setting up [Access control](auth-and-access-control-cwl.md#access-control-cwl) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\), you can use the following table as a reference\.
 The table lists each CloudWatch Logs API operation and the corresponding actions for which you can grant permissions to perform the action\.
 You specify the actions in the policy's `Action` field\.
 For the `Resource` field, you can specify the ARN of a log group or log stream, or specify `*` to represent all CloudWatch Logs resources\.

 You can use AWS\-wide condition keys in your CloudWatch Logs policies to express conditions\.
 For a complete list of AWS\-wide keys, see [AWS Global and IAM Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.